deepeshvishwa/drupal8/modules/custom/loggedin_users_list/README.txt

 -- SUMMARY --

 This module displaying how many numbers of users currently logged-in on the website.
-Administrater can see the details of how many users are logged-in on diffrerent system or browsers with the details of logged-in time and hostname/IP address.
+Administrator can see the details of how many users are logged-in on different system or browsers with the details of logged-in time and hostname/IP address.

 Administrator has rights to logout any user from his machine/browser anytime.